-You may register to take your exams and find more information on the Prometric Arizona Insurance page or by calling Prometric at (800) 899-4184.
+Note: You can register to take your exams — as well as find out more information — on the Prometric Arizona Insurance page or by calling Prometric at (800) 899-4184.

 During your fingerprinting appointment, you will be given a fingerprint envelope.
 You must mail the unopened fingerprint envelope to the mailing address found in the contact information section.

 Once you have completed your exams and fingerprinting, you will be ready to apply for your adjuster license.

 The fee for an online application is $120 plus a $22 FBI fingerprint card processing fee.

 Apply online with the Arizona Insurance Adjuster License Application.

 You must also submit Form L-152 by mail to the mailing address found in the contact information section below.